mhvis/dsmr2influx/README.md

 Note: if you have the old version of Docker Compose installed, replace `docker compose` with `docker-compose`.

+Steps after deployment:

+* Open Grafana and add a data source for InfluxDB.
+* Create a new dashboard or import the sample at ... .

 ## Importing from DSMR-reader

 This command imports data from DSMR-reader into your InfluxDB instance.